fr4nc1sj0hn/anomaly-detection-flask/README.md

 Runtime Stack: Select Python 3.11.
 Region: Choose a nearby region.
 App Service Plan: Create a new one with Free (F1) tier.
-Review and create the app service.
+- Review and create the app service.
-After deployment, access your app via the provided URL in the Overview pane.
+- After deployment, access your app via the provided URL in the Overview pane.

 ## Azure Storage Account Setup

-Steps to Create a Storage Account:
-Navigate to Storage Accounts in the Azure Portal.
+- Navigate to Storage Accounts in the Azure Portal.
-Click + Create.
+- Click + Create.
-Fill in the details:
+- Fill in the details:
 Subscription: Select your subscription.
 Resource Group: Select or create a group.
 Storage Account Name: Provide a globally unique name.